karma9874/CTF-Writeups/Dark-PreCTF/Web-4.md

 flag -> `darkCTF{5ymm37r1c_k3y_cr4ck1n9}`

 ## What was the Bug?
-Don't use secret which can be cracked with by bruteforcing it
+Don't use secret which can be cracked by bruteforcing it